 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Texidor’s twinge isn’t dangerous or life-threatening and usually resolves by adulthood,” says Dr. Zahka.
+Now the good news: The most harm PCS typically does is cause worry.
+“It isn’t dangerous or life-threatening and usually resolves by adulthood,” states Dr. Zahka.

 What causes PCS in children isn’t known for sure, but some believe the pain involves a compressed nerve or muscle cramp, says Dr. Zahka.

 What’s agreed upon, though, is that the chest pain is not due to a heart issue.